Summary:

-Designing for AI visitors is one challenge.
-Knowing which ones are on your site is another.
-This post looks at the many kinds of AI traffic shaping digital experiences today.
+Designing for AI visitors is one challenge; knowing which ones are on your site is another.

-- Visit public pages in bulk, often from identifiable user agents.
+- Visit public pages in bulk, often from identifiable user agents that name the software making the request.

 - Follow links systematically and consume structured data.